Chances are it is. But more accurately, it's also taut.

-After sitting for a long time, these muscle start to lose tone and strength and go from stretched to "taut and weakened."
+After sitting for a long time, these muscle start to lose tone and go from stretched to "taut and weak."

 Once that happens, they develop areas of chronic tension - knots/trigger points in the middle of the muscle and at the attachments.

 Maintaining good posture becomes very difficult.
-The traps habitually go back to their overstretched and weakened/taut position.
+The traps habitually go back to their overstretched and weak/taut position.

 When you grasp your own traps over the shoulder, they sure feel tight, and full of tender spots.

 Is it a good idea to stretch them?

 No! -- They are already overstretched.